Meltse Van Coillie

 www.alexschuurbiers.com

 Alex is an audiovisual artist working predominantly with analogue media.
-Her practice focuses on trance-like, non-hierarchical narrative structures in regards to the subconscious, adressing themes like heimat, maternal lineage, trauma and resilience.
+Her practice focuses on trance-like, non-hierarchical narrative structures in regards to the subconscious, addressing themes like heimat, maternal lineage, trauma and resilience.
 Alex researches memory and its representation in film based works, as well as ecological developing methods and the effects of organic matter on celluloid.
-Her films includes En Vagues (2023) and Where I lay my head to rest (2023) and Song of Homecoming (2023) and Placeholder (2025).
+Her films include En Vagues (2023) and Where I lay my head to rest (2023) and Song of Homecoming (2023) and Placeholder (2025).

 Isabelle Tollenaere